- Analytical Chemistry

-ClinicalTrials.gov, a service of the United States National Library of Medicine (NLM), part of the U.S. National Institutes of Health, contains over 200 000 clinical trials from 191 countries.
+ClinicalTrials.gov, a service of the United States National Library of Medicine (NLM), part of the U.S. National Institutes of Health, contains over 280'000 clinical trials from 204 countries.
 Extensive search capabilities are available.

 The Cochrane Library is a collection of six databases in medicine and other healthcare specialties provided by the Cochrane Collaboration and other organizations.

 At its core is the collection of Cochrane Reviews, a database of systematic reviews and meta-analyses which summarize and interpret the results of medical research.
 The Cochrane Library aims to make the results of well-conducted controlled trials readily available and is the key resource in evidence-based medicine.
-Due to a national license, the Cochrane Library is freely available in Switzerland.
+Due to a national license, the Cochrane Library is freely accessible in Switzerland.

-The Combined Chemical Dictionary is a database containing information on over 500 000 chemical substances including organic, organometallic and inorganic compounds, drugs, natural products and analytical reagents.
+The Combined Chemical Dictionary, a part of the CHEMnetBASE service, is a database containing information on organic, organometallic and inorganic compounds, drugs, natural products, food substances and frequently used chemicals.
 It provides structures of compounds, their chemical and physical data, CAS Registry Number, information on toxicity, use as well as selected literature references.
-The data are taken from "Dictionary of Inorganic and Organometallic Compounds", "Dictionary of Organic Compounds", "Dictionary of Natural Products", "Dictionary of Carbohydrates", "Dictionary of Drugs" and from "Dictionary of Analytical Reagents".
+The data are taken from "Dictionary of Inorganic and Organometallic Compounds", "Dictionary of Organic Compounds", "Dictionary of Natural Products", "Dictionary of Marine Natural Products", "Dictionary of Commonly Cited Compounds", "Dictionary of Drugs" and from "Dictionary of Food Compounds ".

-An excellent source of numerical data for physicochemical properties
+An excellent source of numerical data for physicochemical properties.

 The Crystallography Open Database (COD) gathers available inorganic, organometallic and small organic molecule structural data in one database and adopts an open access model.
 The COD contains entries in Crystallographic Information File (CIF) Format, with nearly full coverage of the International Union of Crystallography publications.

 The Database of Zeolite Structures provides structural information on all zeolite structure types.
-This includes crystallographic data and drawings for all zeolite framework types, simulated powder patterns for representative materials and relevant references.
+This includes crystallographic data and drawings for all zeolite framework types, simulated and measured powder patterns for representative materials and relevant references.

 Database providing international patent information.